-For the most part, prime rib is made up of sections of ribeye, bones, muscle and fat.
+For the most part, the prime rib is made up of sections of ribeye, bones, muscle, and fat.
 This fat layer makes for a softer, richer texture.
 Because the bone is still inside, prime ribs are definitely moister than the average ribeye.
 It’s this extra flavor and texture that make prime rib a popular choice for roasts.
 Prime rib can also be smoked – check out this video if you are keen to smoke a prime rib to perfection.

 Ribeye is generally cut from a section of muscle that’s tough.
 The meat is much tougher than you’d find in a prime rib.
 This is also why this cut of meat is smaller and cooks faster at a medium to high temperature making it a popular choice for smoking or barbecuing.

 Taste Features of Prime Rib and Ribeye

 Perhaps the only other factor these two cuts have in common is that both are rated among the most flavorful and juiciest of beef cuts.
 They also both have that distinct beef flavor that you associate with a good, tasty beef cut.

 The thick layer of fat found on a good cut of prime rib is the reason for its richer flavor.
 The bone left in during cooking provides that extra boost of beef richness.
 The extra layer of fat also adds a type of buttery flavor to this cut.
 This is the main reason why most people prefer to cook this cut as a roast, especially over holidays or as part of larger meals.